 Owen Daniels, Baltimore Ravens: Last week we joked around on the RotoRob.com Fantasy Football Podcast that Daniels’ two touchdowns against Pittsburgh may be his only scores all year.
 All that has changed now with the season ending hip injury suffered by teammate Dennis Pitta.
 Offensive Coordinator Gary Kubiak loves to feed his tight ends so as the new No. 1 option Daniels should get enough looks to be considered roster worthy in most leagues.
 Health is always a concern with Daniels so you may want to think about also holding onto a backup in deeper leagues.
 If his health holds up Daniels should post numbers similar to what was expected of Pitta.

 Now it’s your turn.
-Let us know in the comments below who your favourite waiver wire pickup of the week is.
+Let us know in the comments below who your favourite Fantasy football waiver wire pick up of the week is.

 RotoRob’s Fantasy Football Weekly Podcast